-- the Phase 3 program for Qnexa; - \cdot the data from the current Phase 2 program for Qnexa in diabetes; - · announcements of technological innovations or new products by us or our competitors; - · announcements by licensors of our technology; - · our ability to increase demand for our products in the United States and internationally; - · our ability to successfully sell our products in the United States and internationally; - · actual or anticipated fluctuations in our financial results; - · our ability to obtain needed financing; - \cdot economic conditions in the United States and abroad; - the volatility and liquidity of the financial markets; - · comments by or changes in assessments of us or financial estimates by security analysts; - · adverse regulatory actions or decisions; - · any loss of key management; - · the results of our clinical trials or those of our competitors; - \cdot developments or disputes concerning patents or other proprietary rights; - \cdot product or patent litigation; and - \cdot public concern as to the safety of products developed by us.
+- · announcements of technological innovations or new products by us or our competitors; - · announcements by licensors of our technology; - · our ability to increase demand for our products in the United States and internationally; - · our ability to successfully sell our products in the United States and internationally; - · actual or anticipated fluctuations in our financial results; - · our ability to obtain needed financing; - · economic conditions in the United States and abroad; - · comments by or changes in assessments of us or financial estimates by security analysts; - · adverse regulatory actions or decisions; - · any loss of key management; - · the results of our clinical trials or those of our competitors; - · developments or disputes concerning patents or other proprietary rights;

+- · product or patent litigation; and - · public concern as to the safety of products developed by us.

-These factors and fluctuations, as well as political and market conditions, may adversely affect the market price of our common stock.
+These factors and fluctuations, as well as political and market conditions, may materially adversely affect the market price of our common stock.
 Securities class action litigation is often brought against a company following periods of volatility in the market price of its securities.
 We may be the target of similar litigation.
 Securities litigation, whether with or without merit, could result in substantial costs and divert management's attention and resources, which could harm our business and financial condition, as well as the market price of our common stock.